League-Advisor/league-advisor/README.md

 ### v 0.8.3

-_adding the ranked item module and prompt_user method,handle_user_input method,handle_user_choice method _ 8 Nov 2021
+_adding the ranked item module and prompt_user method,handle_user_input method,handle_user_choice method_ - 8 Nov 2021

+### v 0.9.2

+_updating the ranked item module to handle both team and the proper check for them weather in numbers of champions also the repeated champion in both team or repeated name in same team_ - 8 Nov 2021

 ## Getting Started